angrykoala/wendigo/README.md

 **assert.textContains(selector, expected, msg?)**
 Asserts that at least one element matching the given selector contains the expected text.
-If expected is an array, all texts in it should be contained in an element.

 ```js
 await browser.assert.textContains("p", "My First");